Experienced Lawyers for Brain Injury Lawsuits

-Falls are often cited as the leading cause of traumatic brain injuries, accounting for more than 40% of TBIs each year, according to the Centers for Disease Control and Prevention.
+According to the Centers for Disease Control and Prevention (CDC), falls are often cited as the leading cause of traumatic brain injuries, accounting for more than 40% of TBIs each year.
 Falling causes more than half of TBIs in children up to 14 years of age.
 In elders (those over the age of 65), 81% of TBIs are caused by falling.
 Other significant causes of brain injuries include car accidents, motorcycle accidents, boat accidents, bicycle accidents, truck accidents, slip and falls, and construction accidents.

 The symptoms of a traumatic brain injury can be diagnosed as mild, moderate, or severe.
 Common symptoms of a mild TBI include:

 - Brief loss of consciousness,

 - Memory loss,

 These symptoms may appear instantly, but many times they appear up to several days following the incident.
 A person who suffers a more severe TBI will often experience many of the same symptoms, but in addition may experience: